dekoza/mtgpl/DMU.rst

    |tap|: Search your library for a card, put it into your hand, then shuffle.
 Activate only if five or more creatures died this turn.

+:mtgtip:`Meria, Scholar of Antiquity<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/e/3eedd979-783d-4721-92de-965b77c20576.jpg?1661356800|https://scryfall.com/card/dmu/206/meria-scholar-of-antiquity?utm_source=api>`
+   Tap an untapped nontoken artifact you control: Add |mana_g|.

+   Tap two untapped nontoken artifacts you control: Exile the top card of your library.
+You may play it this turn.

+:mtgtip:`Nael, Avizoa Aeronaut<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/d/5da59e8f-cbe5-4c14-a5a9-28d56048dc23.jpg?1661359867|https://scryfall.com/card/dmu/207/nael-avizoa-aeronaut?utm_source=api>`
+   Flying

+   Domain — Whenever Nael, Avizoa Aeronaut deals combat damage to a player, look at the top X cards of your library, where X is the number of basic land types among lands you control.
+Put up to one of them on top of your library and the rest on the bottom in a random order.
+Then if there are five basic land types among lands you control, draw a card.

 :mtgtip:`Najal, the Storm Runner<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/0/9017ee70-761b-434e-bc44-705cf14336fa.jpg?1660926084|https://scryfall.com/card/dmu/208/najal-the-storm-runner?utm_source=api>`
    You may cast sorcery spells as though they had flash.